Evolving-Software/evolving-react/readme.md

 # Evolving React
-## A cross-platform React Native app for the Evolving Web
+## A cross-platform React Native app toolkit for the Evolving Web
 ### Built with Expo, React Native, Next.js, Solito, and Tauri

 ## Getting Started